Writing Assignment #2:

 You will submit this assignment under the "Writing Assign." button on the main course webpage.

-Once you have submitted this assignment, you will be required to read the essays of 3 fellow students and to give each of these classmates feedback on their essays; the deadline for this feedback is one week from the deadline for this assignment.
-You will only be able to view other student essays once the deadline for submitting your first draft has passed.
+Once you have submitted this assignment, you will be required to read the essays of 3 fellow students and to give each of these classmates feedback on their essays; the deadline for this feedback is one week from the deadline for this assignment (see the Assignments page for details).

 Then you will have one week to revise this assignment and resubmit it before I assign a final grade.